PREPARE YOUR MANUFACTURING WORKFORCE FOR THE FUTURE

 Complete training at their own pace, combining virtual learning and hands-on training on real industry equipment.
 Hands-on training delivered by local educational providers.

-CNC Machine Operations prepares personnel for the role of CNC Operator and is aligned to National Institute for Metalworking Skills (NIMS) CNC Operator industry standards.
+CNC Machine Operations pathway prepares personnel for the role of CNC Operator and is aligned to National Institute for Metalworking Skills (NIMS) industry standards.